Mini’s trademark agility survives (almost) intact, useful pace, battery doesn’t eat into the cabin

 What's the verdict?

 The Mini Electric is a very complete little EV.
 It preserves pretty much everything we like about a standard Mini Cooper S, but it’s more accelerative where it matters, and has zero local emissions.
 It proves that the hot hatch will have a future as an EV.
 And it reinforces something we learned with the VW e-Golf – that an electric car doesn’t have to be wantonly radical to be a success.
-Stuffing a car we already know and like with batteries can, with the correct execution, be a good tactic.
+Stuffing a car we already know and like with battery cells can, with the correct execution, be a good tactic.